|MapGazer – using areas|

 An area is a mark that defines a rectangle displayed on a map; it can be used to create an image from a map (which can be much larger than a screenshot) or to save a subsection of the map (for example for a smartphone with limited storage capacity).
 An area can have adjustable proportions, or you can set a fixed aspect ratio.

 Any of these will show the border of the new area within the current window; you can then left-click on any edge or corner of the border and drag it to adjust the area covered.
 The size of the area in pels (image pixels) and the coordinates of its SW and NE corners will be shown at top-left of the map when the cursor is over, or dragging, the border of the area (you can turn these off using the Settings → Status display → Show area coordinates menu item).

 An area is not affected by zooming, so you can zoom in to position it accurately.
 You can also open one or more extra windows (press ‘v’) and then use those windows to zoom in on different edges of the area.

-You can also create an area at the bounds of the map by selecting the Marks → Add new area at map bounds menu item.
-This creates an area at the bounds of the most detailed (highest zoom) map layer so you can see where those bounds are when zooming out, and gives the area the same name as the map.
+You can also create an area at the bounds of the current layer by selecting the Marks → Add new area at layer bounds menu item.
+This creates an area at the bounds of the current map layer.
+You can also select the Marks → Add new area at map bounds menu item to create an area at the bounds of the map; this uses the layer that has the most data (information).
+In either case the area is given the same name as the map, suffixed with an underscore and the zoom level of the layer used.
 Note that some maps have irregular (non-rectangular) boundaries so parts of the map within the bounds could be missing.